 Training and Qualifications: Preparing Housekeepers for Child-Care Tasks

-Given the increasing child-care responsibilities, housekeepers may require additional training and qualifications.
+Given the increasing child-care responsibilities, housekeepers may need additional training and qualifications.
 This could include courses in early childhood education, first aid and CPR certification, and training in child psychology and behavior management.

-Such qualifications not only enhance the housekeeper’s ability to provide quality care but also increase their employability and potential for higher wages.
-Employers should consider investing in their housekeepers’ professional development to ensure a high standard of care for their children.
+Such qualifications not only enhance the housekeepers ability to provide quality care but also increase their employability and potential for higher wages.
+Employers should consider investing in their housekeepers professional development to make sure a high standard of care for their children.

 Balancing Act: Housekeeping and Child-Care in Dual-Working Households